hello-efficiency-inc/raven-reader/README.md

 ## Roadmap
 - [x] New brand name and icons
-- [ ] Text configuration
+- [x] Text configuration
 - [ ] Supporting authenticated feeds
 - [ ] Feedly synchronization
 - [ ] Web app
-- [ ] Pocket Integration
+- [x] Pocket Integration
 - [ ] Moving to web based.
-Reason: NeDB won't be scalable and handle large datasets.
+Reason: NeDB won't be scalable and handle large datasets?
+Or look for different local db.

 Please feel free to suggest more ideas to improve this app.